|

 Biking

 Bikes are only allowed on roads open to automobile traffic.
 Roads listed on old maps may no longer be in existence.
 Check at the Visitor Center for current road conditions.
 Bikes are not allowed to travel cross-country or on hiking trails.
-They are allowed on the hundreds of miles of dirt and paved roads.
-See the Hiking Page for details.
+They are allowed on hundreds of miles of dirt and paved roads.
+If you are regular to these types of biking trips in national parks, you can also invest in a motorcycle or dirt bike that can be bought online (if you found that site, one that could be providing a sale or discount, grab the offer) and go through a few beginner guides to avoid on-road issues.

 Camping and Fires